neve-linux/neveports/Packaging.md

 ```

 These are also the fields it has to define.
 The `triplet` must always
-be the full triplet (`cbuild` will take care of building the short
+be the full triplet (`nbuild` will take care of building the short
 triplet from it if needed).
 The compiler flags are optional.

 The `repos` field specifies which categories are provided by remote